sudotheworld/StrokeGPT-AriFixes/README.txt

 This app is a passion project and is completely free.
 If you're having fun and want to support future development, consider buying me a coffee!

 https://ko-fi.com/strokegpt

+## Persona Duel Backend Integration Plan

+Curious about the path for wiring the new neon Persona Duel interface into the Flask backend?
+Check out [`docs/persona_duel_backend_plan.md`](docs/persona_duel_backend_plan.md) for a step-by-step roadmap covering API design, Handy control hooks, persona persistence, and a recommended free Hugging Face image-generation pipeline.